asadali27232/aws_simple_airflow_project/README.md

-# Cloud-Based Data Pipeline with Apache Airflow on AWS EC2
+# Simple Cloud-Based Data Pipeline with Apache Airflow on AWS EC2

 ---